AmanMulani/rate-limiter-node-typescript/src/rateLimiters/SlidingWindow/README.md

 1. if the previous_request_timestamp + T > currentRequest, we check how many requests have been made in the time period: previous_request_timestamp + T. If this number of requests is less than X, we allow the request, else we rate limit the request.

 2. If previous_request_timestamp + T < currentRequest, we accept this request and set the previous_request_timestamp = currentRequest

+## Advantages
+A major advantage is that it overcomes the shortfall of fixed window against bursts of requests at the edge of the time frame.